 Day 3, Wed Oct 28th: Merida City Tour + Flavors after dark: Local snacks tour

-Start your day with a guided city tour of Mérida, where you’ll visit iconic sites like the Plaza Principal, the Catedral de San Ildefonso, and the Paseo de Montejo.
-Learn about the city’s colonial history, rich cultural heritage, and vibrant architecture.
-After the tour, enjoy a free afternoon to explore the city on your own.
-Perhaps visit local markets, relax at a café, or shop for handmade crafts.
+Start your day with a guided tour of Mérida, visiting iconic landmarks such as Plaza Grande, the Catedral de San Ildefonso, and Paseo de Montejo.
+Along the way, learn about the city’s history, culture, and architecture.

 Day 4, Thu Oct 29th : Mérida Cooking Class – Day of the Dead Edition